mrac/ui-components-css/CSS-RESPONSIBILITY.md

 ### Components are not responsible for its look

-**Native HTML5 elements** keep their own look-CSS minimal, setting only some defaults and leaving this responsibility to higher-level component (usually on the application-level where global CSS classes are defined).
+**Native HTML5 elements** keep their own look-CSS minimal, setting only some defaults and leaving this responsibility to higher-level component (usually on the application-level).

 That approach comes with many advantages:
 - makes components highly reusable in applications with different styling-themes